 Handwriting for kids is influenced by many different underlying skills.
 I have tried to outline most of these in this article to help parents (and teachers) to better understand why a child may be struggling with handwriting.

-A brief overview of the skills that can influence handwriting for kids,
+This page gives a brief overview of the skills that can influence handwriting for kids

 - Visual motor integration